 In 2015 I rekindled my passion for programming, developing a software and workflow to abstract images and videos into vector data, which can be plotted and then worked upon further (leading to the Waiting series, amongst others).

 When Corona began, I continued my art practice – but also co-founded three team projects (as of 2023, “Kunst und Klischee” is the only one I’m still actively involved in):

 The Artist's Life, and writing a Handbook for Emerging Artists (since 2019)

 In 2019 I began structuring my knowledge about arts (“how to live as an artist”) into the manuscript of a book (“Handbook for Emerging Artists“, fourty chapters of which are available for free online) — its contents have been read over 65k times.
 This led to various workshops and art coachings held nationally and internationally.
 In addition, I started teaching life drawing and art history at Kunstschule Wien in 2019, and held a drawing classes “for people who think they cannot draw” at Klasse für Alle/Die Angewandte.
-In 2023, I started the Conscious Artist Membership as a platform for mutual learning, knowledge exchange and international networking.
+In 2023, I organized the Conscious Artist Membership as a platform for mutual learning, knowledge exchange and international networking.

 I’m working on integrating my art practice into my life in a holistic way.
-This includes various modes of self-care (psychotherapy, Grinberg therapy, sports, digital minimalism as a somewhat romantic ideal, etc).
+This includes various modes of self-care (meditation, psychotherapy, Grinberg therapy, sports, digital minimalism as a somewhat romantic ideal, etc).
 Because of the diverse projects that make up my life, I benefit from a fine-tuned project management attitude that doesn’t always end up working.
-I try.